DanijelAdrinek/DanijelAdrinek/README.md

 *   ✉️  You can contact me at [dadrinek00@gmail.com](mailto:dadrinek00@gmail.com)
 *   🤝  I'm open to collaborating on Shopify, ReactJS, and JS Projects
-*   💻  Private Paid Jobs that I find
+*   💻  Private Paid Jobs

 ### Skills